pattern-lab/website/docs/pattern-reorganizing.md

 ##Re-ordering Pseudo-Patterns

-When re-ordering pseudo-patterns the rules are slightly different.
-The numbers go **after** the tilde sign (`~`) rather than at the beggining of the file name:
+The rules for re-ordering [pseudo-patterns](/docs/pattern-pseudo-patterns.html) are slightly different than normal patterns.
+The numbers go **after** the tilde sign (`~`) rather than at the beginning of the file name.
+For instance:

 ```
 - pattern.mustache